-The National Health Funding Body (NHFB) was established in 2011 to support funding and payments made under the National Health Reform Act 2011.
+The National Health Funding Body (NHFB) was established in 2011 to support funding and payments made under the National Health Reform Act 2011 (COAG 2011).
 The NHFB estimates comprise two components - a state pool and a state managed fund.
 Payments into the state pool include:

 - Australian Government payments for Activity Based Funding (ABF).
 These are payments based on activity levels in public hospitals.
-ABF funding is determined on the basis of the National Efficient Price, which is calculated by the Independent Hospital Pricing Authority (IHPA). - Australian Government block funding to support teaching and research undertaken in public hospitals, and for some public hospital services where it is more appropriate to be block funded, particularly for smaller rural and regional hospitals. - State government ABF payments.
+ABF funding is determined on the basis of the National Efficient Price, which is calculated by the Independent Health and Aged Care Pricing Authority (IHACPA, previously named Independent Hospital Pricing Authority IHPA). - Australian Government block funding to support teaching and research undertaken in public hospitals, and for some public hospital services where it is more appropriate to be block funded, particularly for smaller rural and regional hospitals. - State government ABF payments.
 These payments are calculated by the states as the system manager of the public hospital system.
 The service agreement between the state and each LHN specifies the service delivery and funding parameters. - A public health component paid by the Commonwealth for disbursement to state governments for public health activities (such as vaccinations).